SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 'rancher inspect' will print a Service's configuration in JSON, similar to how 'docker inspect' works.
-JSON can be hard for humans to parse, so we recommend using the the ['jq' command line tool](https://stedolan.github.io/jq/), which is available on all NERSC systems.
+JSON can be hard for humans to parse, so we recommend using the ['jq' command line tool](https://stedolan.github.io/jq/), which is available on all NERSC systems.

     nersc$ rancher inspect elvis-webapp/web | jq